Frequently Asked Questions

 How do the AI and CS versions of the course differ?

 These two versions of the course cover much of the same ground, but as the names imply, the AI version focuses specifically on AI, while the CS version focuses on CS more generally.
 For example, one case study in the CS version is the Volkswagen emissions scandal, in which engineers developed software designed to cheat on emissions tests.
 This did not fundamentally involve AI learning techniques, so it is not used in the AI version.
-The AI version covers AI-related topics not covered in the CS version, including autonomous weaponry.
-Moreover, while the CS version is largely similar to the other versions of Ethics for Engineers except that the case studies are CS-focused, the AI version of the course is structured differently, with less focus on different ethical theories and more intensive examination of AI.
+The AI version covers AI-related topics not covered in the CS version.
+Moreover, while the CS version is largely similar to the other versions of Ethics for Engineers except that the case studies are CS-focused, the AI version of the course is structured differently, with less focus on the four basic ethical theories or frameworks and more intensive examination of AI.
 Both versions of the course examine the effects of AI on human employment, the Turing test and the meaning of intelligence and of being human, robot “companions,” and other important issues.

 “When we got fire and messed up with it, we invented the fire extinguisher.
 When we got cars and messed up, we invented the seat belt, airbag, and traffic light.
 But with nuclear weapons and A.I., we don’t want to learn from our mistakes.
 We want to plan ahead.” – Max Tegmark